- Shooting at Jewel after St. Thomas More fest in Munster

-Talk about $851,000 taken by former Munster schools supes Pfister and Sopko
+- Talk about $851,000 taken by former Munster schools superintendents Pfister and Sopko

-What the hell's going on?
-On my front, I'm catching more and more momentum with the Facebook Live videos.
-It turns out that we can tell the story of My American, Radio Life a little easier in quick, live videos than we can in plodding through this blog.
+On the WJOB front, we're catching more and more momentum with Facebook Live videos.
+It turns out that we can tell the story of My American Radio Life quicker with live videos than we can in plodding through this blog.
 Oh well.
 It's a discovery process of how to tell the story.
 First it's photos.
 Then youtube videos.
 Live AM radio and now live FM radio too.
-There's this blog and in the past there was the newspaper column and my personal journals that have long been thrown into a dump and erased off of hard drives.
+There's this blog and in the past there was the newspaper column and my personal journals that have long been thrown into a dumpster and erased off hard drives.
 There is a story unfolding and for now it doesn't necessarily unfold best to the three or four of you in this little-read blog.

 It's unfolding on Facebook Live video.
 I'm not kidding.